 Aquatic Connectivity and Species Passage

-All of these improvements were aimed at increasing the ability to transport natural resources, such as timber and coal, with inadequate planning or provisions for aquatic resources including native trout, freshwater mussels and hellbenders.
+These improvements increased the ability to transport natural resources, such as timber and coal, with inadequate planning or provisions for aquatic resources including native trout, freshwater mussels and hellbenders.

-This has led to fragmentation of watersheds, disrupting natural pathways for the movement of aquatic organisms, reducing sediment and woody debris transport, and requiring routine maintenance for the owners of roads.
-The Western Pennsylvania Conservancy watershed conservation staff work to assess problematic barriers to aquatic organism passage.
+As a result, this has led to fragmented watersheds, which disrupt natural pathways for the movement of aquatic organisms, reduce sediment and woody debris transport and require routine maintenance for the owners of roads.
+The Western Pennsylvania Conservancy’s watershed conservation staff work to assess problematic barriers to aquatic organism passage.

 In many instances, removing dams and replacing culverts significantly improve fish populations and species diversity, which are important to the health of the waterway and long-term species survival rates.
-This is vital not only for the health of aquatic life and dependent ecosystems, but for Pennsylvania’s outdoor recreation industry that depends on healthy and thriving waterways for fishing.
+This work is vital, not only for the health of aquatic life and dependent ecosystems, but for Pennsylvania’s outdoor recreation industry that depends on healthy and thriving waterways for fishing.
 Examples of our efforts across the region to remove barriers and improve to aquatic habitats follow:

-An example of this work is the successful multi-year Morrison Run restoration effort that was completed in 2014.
 Morrison Run is a naturally reproducing native trout stream within the Allegheny National Forest.
-In 2014, Conservancy staff began a successful multi-year effort with the U.S. Forest Service, Pennsylvania Fish and Boat Commission and Trout Unlimited to replace a culvert with a bridge and removed a dam to install an in-stream rock ramp.
+In 2014, Conservancy staff began a successful multi-year effort with the U.S. Forest Service, Pennsylvania Fish and Boat Commission and Trout Unlimited.
+This effort replaced a culvert with a bridge and removed a dam to install an in-stream rock ramp.
 These barriers were removed to improve fish and aquatic organism passage in the stream.